oldkingcone/slopShell/README.md

 Use in the terminal, which is how this was designed to work, using curl with the -vH "User-Agent: sp1.1" switches.
 ![](https://github.com/oldkingcone/slopShell/blob/master/use_in_terminal.jpeg?raw=true)

 ---

+## Interacting through the client script

+Once the client script is complete, you as the operator will not need to interact though curl to utilize this shell.
+There will be a client script that you can use to execute all commands/control over.
+In addition to this client script, there is a dropper.
+This dropper will ensure the script is run at start up even if the website is removed.
+Including some call home functions, obfuscation if it is requested on a level from 1 to 3, with 3 being the highest as every function will be rot ciphered and then encoded in base64 within the whole file being base64 encoded with a random name assigned to the file itself.
+This can help avoid signature detection.

+---
 ## Additional